somya-kr/Chat-App/README.md

 This documentation provides a step-by-step guide for installing and deploying a realtime chat app developed using React and Firebase.
 The app allows users to chat in real-time and is built using React for the frontend and Firebase for the backend.

-## Installation

-To install the realtime chat app, follow the steps below:

 ### Prerequisites

 Before proceeding with the installation, ensure that you have the following prerequisites installed: